Thangboi Singto: Delhi Dynamos (Odisha FC)

 In August 2019, Singto moved to Delhi Dynamos as assistant coach under their Spanish head coach Josep Gombau.
 He also moved to Bhubaneswar with the club as it rebranded to Odisha FC and stayed there for a full season.
 During June 2020, the club announced that Thangboi Singto is no longer a part of the managerial team.

+He has worked with numerous India national football team players like Sandesh Jhingan, CK Vineeth, Sahal Abdul Samad, Rocus Lamare, Jeje Lalpekhlua, Pritam Kotal, Eugeneson Lyngdoh, Aiborlang Khongjee, Subrata Paul, Sandeep Nandy, Renedy Singh.

+Some of the players who were groomed by Singto and who played and continue to play in the Indian Super League clubs are Chinglensana Singh, Vishal Kaith, Nim Dorjee Tamang, Isaac Vanlalsawma, Bipin Singh, Redeem Tlang, Pritam Singh, Samuel Lalmuanpuia, Phurba Lachenpa, Rupert Nongrum.

+Singto has also worked alongside some well known coaches in Indian Super League like Ricky Herbert, René Meulensteen, Nelo Vingada, Josep Gombau, David James, Manolo Márquez.

+Also shared training and dressing room with some world class players like Dimitar Berbatov, Wes Brown, Ian Hume, and Bartholomew Ogbeche.